I have not been able to trace James Cairncross or his family on any Census Records.

 He gave his date of birth as 4th March 1884 in Glasgow, Scotland and his trade as Trapper and Hunter with an address of Reno Nevada.

-The Next of Kin is shown as Mrs Jesse Baxter and on other documents as Mrs Jesse B Cellingworth with an address of General Delivery, Oswego Falls, New York, U.S.A. we see the address changed on other documents to 12 Vanderbelt Ave, Brooklyn, New York.
+The Next of Kin is shown as Mrs Jesse Baxter and on other documents as Mrs Jesse B Cellingworth with an address of General Delivery, Oswego Falls, New York, U.S.A.
+The address changed on other documents to 12 Vanderbelt Ave, Brooklyn, New York.

 According to the Attestation Form James served for a six month period with the Canadian South African Contingent in 1901.